alanbares/JavaScript-Calculator/README.md

 # JavaScript-Calculator

 Work in progress calculator.
-Currently button clicks are registered in the console and dislplayed on screen.
+No visible functionality, working on logic for calculations.